RocktimRajkumar/Electron-ShoppingList/README.md

 # Shopping List

 A cross platform shopping list application for mac, windows and linux using web-technology like HTML, CSS, and JavaScript.
 Electron accomplishes this by combining Chromium and Node.js into a single runtime and apps can be packaged for Mac, Windows, and Linux.

-# Shopping List

-A cross platform shopping list application for mac, windows and linux using web-technology like HTML, CSS, and JavaScript.
-Electron accomplishes this by combining Chromium and Node.js into a single runtime and apps can be packaged for Mac, Windows, and Linux.